migraine-sudo/BTLE-R/README.md

 $ python3 ble_decode.py
 ```

 A BLE sending interface is provided.
-Use the following commands to debug this interface for secondary development.
+Use the following commands to use this interface for secondary development.

 ```shell
 $ python3 trans_interface.py packets.txt